sprucelee/police-brutality/all-locations.md

 ### Police throw flashbangs at reporter | May 31st

-MSNBC reporters were just almost hit with some sort of explosive device by law enforcement officers in Minneapolis.
+MSNBC reporters are with a crowd of people walking away from an advancing line of police.
+Police throw some sort of explosive device at the crowd, almost hitting the reporters.
+It is unclear what their purpose is in using the explosive

 tags: journalist, flashbangs, explosive, projectile